amannm/graphql-helidon-service/README.md

 # graphql-helidon-service

+* target platform: OpenJDK 11
+* has a module-info.java
+* uses Oracle Helidon
-* Java 11 modularized barebones microservice using Oracle Helidon to expose a GraphQL endpoint
+* exposes a minimal GraphQL endpoint

+##TODO
+* adapters to backend data providers
+* lots of other stuff